heyhotcake/ShelfEye/replit.md

 - **No quality loss** in actual detection - uses high-res rectified image

 **QR Detection Performance**:
-- Uses multi-scale detection (1.0x, 2.0x, 3.0x upscaling)
+- Uses multi-scale detection (1.0x, 2.0x, 3.0x upscaling) - needed for current 1080p camera
 - Memory-optimized for Raspberry Pi (converts to grayscale to save 75MB)
-- Can take 5-10 minutes for 7 slots depending on QR visibility and lighting
+- Can take 5-10 minutes for 7 slots with 1080p camera
+- Expected 2-3 minutes with 4K camera upgrade
 - Debug images saved to `/home/naniwa/ShelfEye/debug_images/` for inspection
+- **Post-processing to be simplified after 4K camera upgrade** (see upgrade guide)

 **Camera Hardware Limitations**:
 - **Current Camera**: Falsely advertised as "2K" - only supports 1920x1080 (Full HD)